How Proteins From Milk Are Made

 To make protein from milk concentrate, whole milk is first separated into cream and skim milk.
 The skim milk is pasteurized, then fractionated using ultrafiltration to make a skim concentrate that is lactose-reduced.

-A similar process is applied to sweet whey (co-product of cheese manufacture) to obtain whey protein concentrate.
+A similar process is applied to sweet whey (co-product of cheese manufacturing) to obtain whey protein concentrate.

 Isolates

 Two separation methods are widely used for whey protein isolates.
-One method utilizes ion exchangers which extract whey protein from the whey stream (usually a co-product of cheese manufacture) according to the surface charge characteristics of the molecule.
+One method utilizes ion exchangers, which extract whey protein from the whey stream (usually a co-product of cheese manufacturing) according to the surface charge characteristics of the molecule.

-The second method, membrane filtration, typically a combination of microfiltration and ultrafiltration, uses molecular size as the basis for separating components from the whey stream.
-In the process, simple pressure is applied across a membrane surface which forces smaller molecules through the membrane while larger molecules are retained.
+The second method, membrane filtration (typically a combination of microfiltration and ultrafiltration), uses molecular size as the basis for separating components from the whey stream.
+In this process, simple pressure is applied across a membrane surface which forces smaller molecules through the membrane while larger molecules are retained.

 Micellar casein and milk whey (“native” whey)